a-renzini/pygwb/docs/multiple_jobs.rst

 the usual ``pygwb_pipe`` output is produced (see `here <pipeline.html#output-of-the-script>`_ for more information on the output of the ``pygwb_pipe`` script).
 However, the user is usually interested in an overall result for the whole data set.
 This is where ``pygwb_combine`` comes in, by allowing the user to combine their separate results into an overall result.
 For example, all separate point estimate and variance spectra will be combined into one overall spectrum for the whole data set.
+More information on this procedure can be found in the `pygwb paper <https://arxiv.org/pdf/2303.15696.pdf>`_.

 **1. Script parameteres**
 -------------------------